YV-Work/true-random/contracts/README.md

 > Maximising the number of calls to the TrueRandom contract improves the system's robustness.
 > It is therefore critical to use a common RNG for all our operations.

 TrueRandomConst.sol is designed to simplify TrueRandom integration on the network of your choice.

+# Usage

 Simply assign Interface to a new variable and set it to the Const address:
 ```solidity
 import "./TrueRandomConst.sol";